Three key lessons from the Pope's TED talk

 I am a rock (but no island)

 The Pope said he liked the title of the TED conference, because it starts a conversation about the future.
-But, he said, that future is only achievable if we stick together.
+But, he said, our goals are only achievable if we work together.

 "Quite a few years of life have strengthened my conviction that each and everyone's existence is deeply tied to that of others," Francis said.
 "Life is not time merely passing by, life is about interactions."